microsoft/nni/docs/en_US/NAS/retiarii/Tutorial.rst

 Neural Architecture Search with Retiarii (Alpha)
 ================================================

 *This is a pre-release, its interfaces may subject to minor changes.
-The roadmap of this figure is: experimental in V2.0 -> alpha version in V2.1 -> beta version in V2.2 -> official release in V2.3.
+The roadmap of this feature is: experimental in V2.0 -> alpha version in V2.1 -> beta version in V2.2 -> official release in V2.3.
 Feel free to give us your comments and suggestions.*

 `Retiarii <https://www.usenix.org/system/files/osdi20-zhang_quanlu.pdf>`__ is a new framework to support neural architecture search and hyper-parameter tuning.
 It allows users to express various search space with high flexibility, to reuse many SOTA search algorithms, and to leverage system level optimizations to speed up the search process.
 This framework provides the following new user experiences.